ocaml-flambda/flambda-backend/HACKING.md

 Some of our tests are expect tests run using a custom tool called `flexpect`.
 Corrected outputs can be promoted using `make promote`.

+Note that currently the Flambda backend tests run entirely on the stage1 compiler.
+This is because the stage1 compiler is treated essentially as a cross-compiler in `dune-workspace.stage2`, so Dune thinks that the stage2 executables aren't runnable on this machine.
+Thus if you try to build `@_build/stage2/runtest`, explicitly saying to run the tests using stage2, it still falls back to stage1.

 ## Running only part of the upstream testsuite

 This can be done from the `_runtest` directory after it has been initialised by a previous `make runtest-upstream`.